Microsoft Certificate Program | Entry Level Software Development Code builds everything

-Microsoft Professional Program for Entry Level Software Development
+Microsoft Certificate Program for Entry Level Software Development

 This curriculum is designed for those that have never attempted programming.
 You will learn how to think logically and systematically through creating basic programs, developing interactive web pages, and understanding how to keep the user in mind in design, as well as analyzing algorithms and data for efficiency.

 13 REQUIRED COURSES | 8-16 HOURS PER COURSE | 11 SKILLS